Certain guns tend to get used exclusively by either heroes or villains.

 - The enemies in every Uncharted game are just as likely to use NATO weapons as they are Warsaw Pact guns.
 There's almost literally a 50/50 chance an enemy Mook has of carrying an AK-47 or an M4.
 On the other side, Drake's preferred pistol in the first game is a Makarov.

-- Counter-Strike only lets some of the weapons be purchased by the Counter-Terrorists or only by the Terrorist (though either team can use any weapon), and has examples of playing the typical placements straight, averting them, and inverting them:
+- Counter-Strike only lets some of the weapons be purchased by specific sides (though either team can use any weapon if they pick it up off a dead player), and has examples of playing the typical placements straight, averting them, and inverting them:

 - Inverted: USP/P2000, TMP/MP9, AUG (Counter-Terrorist only); Glock (Terrorist only).

 - Where this gets rather odd is that the weapon selection (which favors NATO weapons for Counter-Terrorists) applies regardless of what real-world organizations is used for the counter-terrorist team on each map.
-The US Marines, Israel Defense Force, and even the Spetsnaz can all get M4s, but can't get AK-47's.
+The GSG-9, Israel Defense Force, and the Spetsnaz can all get M4's and FAMASes, but can't get AK-47's, G3SG/1's, or Galils except by stealing them from dead terrorists.